rfsp-dns/Dyno/README.md

 ### **Dyno styling**

-This is the foundational method of applying styles using CSS Classes, Attributes  and **Dyno** Attribute a standard web practice.
+This is the foundational method of applying styles using CSS Classes, Attributes  and **Dyno** Attribute.

 Within the **Dyno ecosystem**, styling is typically enhanced by **Custom Properties** making it modular.